-The number of people receiving treatment for prescription drug addiction has tripled since 2002 , painting a tragic picture of the state of drug abuse in the United States.
-If you or someone you love is faced with benzo addiction or benzo dependency, or is showing worrisome signs associated with use, you are not alone.
+The number of people receiving treatment for prescription drug addiction has tripled since 2002 .
+This is a sad testament to the rise of drug abuse in the United States.
+If you or someone you love is struggling with benzo addiction or benzo dependency or is showing worrisome signs associated with use, you are not alone.

-When you need help or guidance through addiction, we are here to help.
 Our dedicated team of professionals includes doctors, therapists, and counselors who are eager to help you find your footing while overcoming addiction.
-Our intake counselors are standing by 24 hours a day, 7 days a week, in order to provide help at a moment’s notice.
-Call Lumiere Healing Centers at 513-909-2225 to get started on the road to a brighter future and away from benzo addiction with benzo rehab.
+Our intake counselors are standing by 24/7 to provide help at a moment’s notice.
+Call 513-909-2225 to get started on the road to a sober future.

 If you’ve ever had a bad cough, you’ve likely come in contact with codeine.
 Once sold over the counter but now available only with a prescription, codeine cough syrups are a highly popular way to trounce a bad respiratory infection or, as many drug users have discovered, to get high, usually leading to codeine addiction.